amackera/amackera.github.io/content/cv/_index.md

 - Reliable data management and workflow automation for legal professionals across the USA and Canada
 - Oversaw all technology strategy, design, development, and deployment
 - Implemented reentrant processes and durable execution for high reliability
-- Python JavaScript, Clojure, Temporal, PostgreSQL
+- Python, JavaScript, Clojure, Temporal, PostgreSQL

 ### Ada